babelouest/taliesin/docs/INSTALL.md

 You can either use Taliesin built-in static file server or host the web application in another place, e.g. an Apache or nginx instance.

-By design, the web application must be accessible on a root path, e.g. `https://taliesin.mydomain.tld/`.

 To configure the front-end, rename the file `webapp/config.json.sample` to `webapp/config.json` and modify its content for your configuration.

 ```javascript